Oral-b breaks the silence on oral hygiene and disability, a gigantic and unspoken problem-breakinglatest.news-Breaking Latest News

 Where Oral-B Will Go Now After ‘The Big Rethink’

-“Our initiative – explained Benjamin Binot, Senior Vice President Oral Care Europe of Oral-B – is not ephemeral but is the beginning of a long journey that starts now with our acquisition of awareness and good practices, working alongside those who have been posing these problems for years, to then redistribute this knowledge to all professionals in the sector and to the entire disabled community”.
+“Our initiative – explained Benjamin Binot, Senior Vice President Oral Care Europe of Oral-B – it is not ephemeral but it is the beginning of a long journey that starts now with our acquisition of awareness and good practices, working alongside those who have been posing these problems for years.
+To then redistribute this knowledge to all professionals in the sector and to the entire disabled community“.

-At the moment, therefore, there are no specific product announcements to address these needs: “It is still early days, even if it is reasonable to think that our designers, by learning about these needs, will be able to find better solutions.
-Now it is a question of lifting the veil on this reality too much unsaid.
-And we will use all our efforts to make sure that the situation can improve”.
-As a parent of a disabled girl who struggles with oral hygiene problems told us: “It is already important that those who are in the same situation as us know that they are not alone, that there are specialized dentists and that there are also good practices capable of to mitigate the problems and indicate the paths to be taken to manage the situation”.
+At the moment therefore there are no specific product announcements to address these needs: “It is still early days, although it is reasonable to think that our designers, by learning about these needs, will be able to find better solutions.
+Now it’s a question of lifting the veil on this too much silenced reality.
+And we will put all our efforts into making the situation improve“.
+As a parent of a disabled girl who struggles with oral hygiene problems told us: “It is already important that those who are in the same situation as us know that they are not alone, that there are specialized dentists and that there are also good practices capable of mitigating the problems and indicating the paths to be taken to manage the situation“.

 It is certain that today’s announcement is only the beginning of a new path: the entire design cycle of a new toothbrush, from conception to the finished product, lasts five years and more, many concrete results of the “big rethink” we will see them later.